KieranBest/Final-Year-Project/Documentation.md

 - Change features on the animation of the staff to depict whether the user hit the note correctly or not, such as a green indicator for correct and red for incorrect
 - Display the name of the note required moving along in the animation above the staff

+To create the new client server system for the application, Express and MongoDB will be used, this will allow for the creation of user accounts and the storage of JSON objects.
+The users data will be stored in a database with each user having their own collection that will be updated each play period.
+This can then be extracted using the Express API, manipulated and then visualised using 'chart.js'

 Breaking down these objectives, organising them in order of most importance and assigning weights based on difficulty, led to this:

-- Create Offline Storage for JSON Data Files - 1
+1. Create Offline Storage for JSON Data Files - 1
-- Create Graphs from JSON Data Files - 2
+2. Create Graphs from JSON Data Files - 2
-- Create Express API with Cookies - 2
+3. Create Express API - 2
-- Create MongoDB - 1
+4. Create MongoDB - 1
-- Link Express API with MongoDB - 2
+5. Link Express API with MongoDB - 2
-- Extract data from database and create visual representation - 3
+6. Extract data from database and create visual representation - 3
-- Create log in for users - 2
+7. Create log in for users - 2
-- Create teacher/student accounts - 2
+8. Create teacher/student accounts - 2
-- Create graph for teachers that allow teacher profile to view all students progress statistics aswell as comparison bar chart.
+9. Create graph for teachers that allow teacher profile to view all students progress statistics aswell as comparison bar chart.
-- Create accuracy graph comparing left hand against right hand.
+10. Create accuracy graph comparing left hand against right hand.
-- Create a scatter graph containing: - 1
+11. Create a scatter graph containing: - 1
     - Accuracy of pitch (%)
     - Accuracy of timing (%)
     - Duration of practice (minutes)
     - Accuracy of chords (%)
     - Number of perfect hits
-- Create user interface features such as:
+12. Create user interface features such as:
     - Creating a difficulty setting that would affect the speed in order to be more applicable to the younger or disabled audiences E.g. 'Easy', 'Medium' and 'Hard' buttons - 1
     - Creating an instruction manual for how to use the application - 1
     - When the note is hit correctly, remove it from the staff - 1
     - When the note is hit correctly, display the note pressed in green on both the visual keyboard and the staff - 1
     - When the note is hit incorrectly, display the note pressed in red on both the visual keyboard and the staff - 1
     - Display the note/chord name above the staff whilst moving across the screen - 1

 ##### Database Design